 Today, Pilsen is the center of Mexican life in Chicago.
 In the 1960s, many Mexican immigrants and citizens of Mexican descent were displaced by the construction of the University of Illinois at Chicago in the Near West Side.
 Several chose Pilsen as their new home, altering the face of the neighborhood forever.

 The neighborhood is still evolving and has even changed dramatically in recent years.
 Artists began to flock to the area and several art galleries opened up around 18th and Halsted.
 Hipsters began to move in shortly after.
 Pilsen is literally an artist’s canvas and features some incredible murals, graffiti, and other street art.

-Pilsen is the place to come for Mexican food in Chicago.
-Many of the restaurants are located along 18th Street, including favorites such as Nuevo León and Café Jumping Bean.
+Pilsen is one of the best places to come for Mexican food in Chicago.
+Many of the restaurants are located along 18th Street, including favorites such as Café Jumping Bean.